OMG! Deepika Padukone Wanted To Do Beyond The Clouds; Majidi REJECTED Her For This SHOCKING Reason

 Didn't Want To Work With A Superstar

-Majidi told dufring a media interaction, "I didn't want to work with Bollywood superstars.''
+Majidi told during a media interaction, "I didn't want to work with Bollywood superstars.''

 Wanted To Shoot At Different Locations